sulfo/xml-sitemap-feed/readme.txt

 === XML Sitemap & Google News Feeds ===
 Contributors: RavanH
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=ravanhagen%40gmail%2ecom&item_name=XML%20Sitemap%20Feed&item_number=3%2e8&no_shipping=0&tax=0&bn=PP%2dDonationsBF&charset=UTF%2d8&lc=us
-Tags: xml sitemap, news sitemap, sitemap.xml, robots.txt, Google, Google News, Yahoo, Bing, Live, MSN, seo, wpmu, feed, qtranslate, xlanguage
-Requires at least: 3.1
+Tags: sitemap, xml sitemap, news sitemap, sitemap.xml, robots.txt, Google, Google News, Yahoo, Bing, seo, feed, polylang Requires at least: 3.2
 Tested up to: 3.5.1
 Stable tag: 4.0.1

 Feeds that comply with the XML Sitemap and Google News protocol for the hungry spiders.
-Multisite and multilingual compatible.
+Multisite compatible.

 == Description ==

-This plugin dynamically creates feeds that comply with the **XML Sitemap** and the **Google News Sitemap** protocol.
-It is **Multisite** and **Polylang** compatible and there are no files created.
-Options can be found on **Settings > Reading** to control which sitemaps, which post and taxonomy types are included and any additional robots.txt rules.
+This plugin dynamically creates feeds that comply with the **XML Sitemap** and the **Google News Sitemap** protocol. **Multisite** and **Polylang** compatible and there are no files created.
+Options can be found on **Settings > Reading** to control which sitemaps, which post and taxonomy types are included, how priority is calculated, who to ping and set additional robots.txt rules.

-You or site owners on your Multisite network will not be bothered with complicated settings like other XML Sitemap plugins.
-XML sitemap values like ChangeFreq and URL Priority are auto-calculated based on post age and comment activity.
+You or site owners on your Multisite network will not be bothered with complicated settings like most other XML Sitemap plugins.
+The default settings will suffice in most cases and XML sitemap values like ChangeFreq and URL Priority are auto-calculated based on post age and comment activity.

-The feeds become instantly available: One XML Sitemap on yourblog.url/sitemap.xml (or yourblog.url/?feed=sitemap), ready for indexing by search engines like Google, Yahoo, MSN, Ask.com and others.
-And one Google News Sitemap on yourblog.url/sitemap-news.xml (or yourblog.url/?feed=sitemap-news), ready for indexing by Google News.
+The XML Sitemap becomes instantly available on yourblog.url/sitemap.xml (or yourblog.url/?feed=sitemap), ready for indexing by search engines like Google, Yahoo, MSN, Ask.com and others.
+When the Google News Sitemap is activated, it will become available on yourblog.url/sitemap-news.xml (or yourblog.url/?feed=sitemap-news), ready for indexing by Google News.
 Both are automatically referenced in the dynamically created **robots.txt** on yourblog.url/robots.txt to tell search engines where to find your XML Sitemaps.
+And both are sent by ping to Google and Bing on each new publication.

 Please read the FAQ's for info on how to get your articles listed on Google News.